Frequently Asked Questions

 In the public system, you wait 8-12 months for a specialist.
 That is not a healthcare system—that is a rationing system.

-We maintain a private specialist network across Ontario and Alberta.
+We maintain a private specialist network in the Toronto area.
 When you need a cardiologist, endocrinologist, dermatologist, rheumatologist, or other specialist:

 1. We send the referral with complete records (not a one-line fax)